swordsmanluke/decker/README.md

 Decker provides a configurable terminal session with an interactive pane and will also run as many scheduled read-only widgets as your heart desires.

 ## Tl;Dr
-This project is still under heavy development and mostly doesn't work yet.
+This project is still under heavy development and mostly works, but with some rough edges.
-Running passive 'widgets' works great.
-Running interactive shell sessions is unusably glitchy.
 I'm working on it.
 Feel free to help out.
 You know, if you wanna. :D

 ## Why Yet Another Terminal Multiplexer?